What’s the BEST Landscape Lighting Available?

 Wall-mounted barbecue area lighting can enhance after-hours entertaining.

 Grade-level fixtures are usually placed in the ground or upon the ground.
-Because they are exposed to weather and water, make sure your landscape lighting designer uses only weather-sealed units designed for outdoor use.
+Because they are exposed to weather and water, make sure your landscape lighting designer uses only weather-sealed units designed for outdoor use like we use at carpenters townsville.

 High mounted floodlighting is preferred for security because the higher a fixture is mounted the more an area is illuminated.
 Floodlighting and security lighting should be high-efficiency HID fixtures and bulbs.